CEGRcode/Galaxy_Install_Ansible/README.md

   cd Galaxy_Install_Ansible
   ```
 5- Make sure the hostname of Galaxy machine is correct and IP address of Pulsar machine is correct.
+By following 5.1 and 5.2 steps:

   5-1 Update the hostname of your Galaxy machine and IP address of Pulsar machine.
   ```